flyingcircusio/doc/src/guide/deployment/lamp.md

 ### MySQL

 Enable a MySQL role of your choice, e.g. mysql57, percona80, in the VM dashboard on <https://my.flyingcircus.io/>.
-See {ref}`nixos-mysql` for details.
+See the {external+platform-current:ref}`nixos-mysql` role documentation for details.

 If you just enabled a MySQL role it might not be available on the VM, yet.
 Call `sudo fc-manage -eb` to force a build.
 The `-e` option is there to reload the configuration you have set in the VM dashboard, so it's usually omitted when applying local changes.